-After a diagnostic had been complete and parts sourced and the heads have been replaced, or the act of unsticking the heads had been preformed the drive needs to be stabilized.
+After a diagnostic had been complete and parts sourced and the heads have been replaced, or the act of unsticking the heads had been performed the drive needs to be stabilized.
 It’s necessary to use professional equipment afterward to stabilize the hard drive.
-Often special functions need to be disable in the firmware that will cause instability.
+Often special functions need to be disabled in the firmware that will cause instability.
 Then, using expensive systems the drive is imaged on a platform that is designed to handle bad sectors.
-Finally, the customers data is placed on return media.
+Finally, the customer’s data is placed on return media.

 I support almost every internal and external hard drive.
 Some of the common models I get that are dropped external hard drives are:

 - WD Elements Portable

 - Toshiba Canvio Advanced Portable